 This illustration shows a snapshot in time of a wave traveling through media with different indices of refraction.
 Which index of refraction is the largest?

 In vacuum, the index of refraction is 1.
 Air has a very low index of refraction, still about 1.0.
 The higher the index of refraction, the slower the effective speed of light in the medium.
 Glass has an index of refraction of about 1.5.

-Practice problem: Orange light with a wavelength of 600 nm passes through a glass slide that is 1.00 mm thick.
-Assume the light ray strikes the glass perpendicular to its surface (the ray does not bend).
+Practice problem: Orange light with a wavelength of 600 nm is propagating through air.
+The light ray strikes a glass slide 1.00 mm thick, perpendicular to its surface, and propagates through the glass.
 How many wavelengths of light are inside the glass slide?